RTippin/messenger/docs/Installation.md

 ### Registering Providers

 - Head over to your new `App\Providers\MessengerServiceProvider`
-- Using the `Messenger` facade, set all provider models you want to register into `Messenger`.
+- Using the `Messenger` facade, add all provider models you want to register into `Messenger`.
 The default `App\Models\User` is already preset, you just need to un-comment it.

 **Default:**